propublica/sunlight-congress/source/bills.md

 The **actions** field has a list of all official activity that has occurred to a bill.
 All fields are parsed out of non-standardized sentence text, so mistakes and omissions are possible.

 **actions.type**<br/>
 The type of action.
-The default is "action", but there can be many others.
 Always present.
+Can be "action" (generic), "vote" (passage vote), "vote-aux" (cloture vote), "vetoed", "topresident", and "enacted".
+There can be other values, but these are the only ones we support.

 **actions.acted_at**<br/>
 The date or time the action occurred.
 Always present.